by Heidi L. Everett

 The new restrictions come as the spread of COVID-19 skyrockets across the state and hospitals voice concern about the ability to treat those who fall ill.

 As of Nov.
-19, Saint Joseph had 734 confirmed or probable cases of COVID.
-Sartell had 1,333 cases, and Saint Stephen had 60 cases, according to the Minnesota Department of Health dashboard by zip code.
+19, St. Joseph had 734 confirmed or probable cases of COVID.
+Sartell had 1,333 cases, and St. Stephen had 60 cases, according to the Minnesota Department of Health dashboard by zip code.

 Until Friday, Dec.
 18, in-person social gatherings with individuals outside your household are prohibited; bars and restaurants are dialed back to take-out and delivery service only; gyms, fitness studios, entertainment venues, event spaces and similar establishments will need to close; and adult and youth sports are paused.
 Retail businesses, salons and places of worship may continue to operate with proper precautions in place.
 Childcare remains open.
 Schools will continue to operate under the Safe Learning Plan, which shifts between in-person, distance and hybrid learning depending on the local conditions of the virus.
 All other current restrictions also remain in effect.